Information for New Patients

 If I prescribe a medication, I will probably ask you to come back to review the effects.
 Follow up appointments are usually half an hour long.

-Initial consultations last 50 minutes and a standard follow-up appointment is usually 25 minutes.
+Initial consultations last up to 60 minutes and a standard follow-up appointment is usually 25-30 minutes.

 Communication and Confidentiality: